 3. Fuel the Work

-Endurance training is hard work, that is only made more difficult by running a calorie deficit.
+Cycling for weight loss is hard work, that is only made more difficult by running a calorie deficit.
 No doubt, the bike can be a great weight loss tool, but it’s really your food choices off-the-bike that make the difference.
 A well-balanced, nutrient-dense diet will not only help you feel better but will help you make the most of your hard work on the bike.

 With that said, normalize eating during your ride and create your calorie deficit off-the-bike.
 Not only will the quality of your workout increase, but you’ll recover better too.
 All this will set you up for successful workouts in the future.
 That means you’ll be more consistent in your training and well on your way to getting faster.
 Additionally, fueling the work will aid in managing that post-ride, ravenous hunger.